-Do-It-Yourself (DIY) Installation for Delgard Aluminum Fences
+Do-It-Yourself DIY Installation for Jerith Aluminum Fences

-Tools and Supplies for DIY Fence Installation
+Tools and Supplies for DIY Aluminum Fence Installation

-Post-hole Digger or Power Auger (can be rented)- Concrete Mixer or Wheelbarrow
+Post-hole Digger or Power Auger (can be rented)

 - Bagged Concrete Premix